-At the beginning of the 1970s, IUI followed the lead set by Erik Dahmén's (1950a, 1970) dissertation on industrial enterprise and began research on the individual company and its founder-entrepreneur.
+At the beginning of the 1970s, 1UI followed the lead set by Erik Dahmén's (1950a, 1970) dissertation on industrial enterprise and began research on the individual company and its founder-entrepreneur.
 IUI was the first institute in Sweden to conduct research in this area.
-Gunnar Du Rietz worked in Dahmén's footsteps throughout the 1970s, studying the causes and significance of firm entry in the Swedish postwar era (Du Rietz 1980; Hause and Du Rietz 1984).
+Gunnar Du Rietz worked in Dahmén's footsteps throughout the 1970s, studying the causes and significance of firm entry in the Swedish postwar era (Du Rietz 1980, Hause and Du Rietz 1984).
 During the 1970s and 1980s, Bo Carlsson and Gunnar Eliasson studied entrepreneurship and industrial development.
-IUI was a forerunner in both Sweden and the world in this respect as well; these issues escaped serious international attention until the publication of David Birch's study in 1979.
-Dahmén's dissertation on structural change and economic development-which he wrote at IUI during the most of the 1940s-significantly contributed to what has been identified as a uniquely Swedish research tradition (Carlsson and Henriksson 1991; Pålsson Syll 1995; Johansson and Karlson 2002).
+1UI was a forerunner in both Sweden and the world in this respect as well; these issues escaped serious international attention until the publication of David Birch's study in 1979.
+Dahmén's dissertation on structural change and economic development - which he wrote at IUI during most of the 1940s - significantly contributed to what has been identified as a uniquely Swedish research tradition (Carlsson and Henriksson 1991, Pålsson Syll 1995, Johansson and Karlson 2002).

-Yet the Institute's notability did not inspire the same feeling of prominence among its researchers, resulting in a culture of restraint when it came to "selling" results.
-Villy Bergström (2009), for instance, describes how Ragnar Bentzel made fundamental contributions that were only published in an obscure Festschrift in Swedish.
-Siv Gustafsson (2009) recalls how her fellow researchers considered her presumptuous when she sent her dissertation (written in Swedish with an English summary) to the famous Jacob Mincer at Columbia University together with a letter thanking him for his inspiration.
-In addition, Anders Klevmarken wrote his dissertation in English, but his main results were never published in a journal.
-When he visited the RAND Corporation's Finis Welch, a world-leading scholar in Klevmarken's field, a few years later, Welch picked Klevmarken's dissertation up off the shelf and frankly declared it an example of how a dissertation should not be written if people want their research to receive the attention it deserves (Klevmarken 2009).
+Yet the Institute's notability did not inspire the same feeling of prominence among its researchers, resulting in a culture of restraint when it came to 'selling' results.
+Villy Bergström (2009), for instance, describes how Ragnar Bentzel made fundamental contributions that were only published in an obscure Festschrift in Swedish.1 Siv Gustafsson (2009) recalls how her fellow researchers considered her presumptuous when she sent her dissertation (written in Swedish with an English summary) to the famous Jacob Mincer at Columbia University together with a letter thanking him for his inspiration.
+In addition, Anders Klevmarken

-&lt;sup>7 According to the life-cycle theory of savings-developed by Franco Modigliani and Richard Brumberg-there is a connection between specific cohort behavior and aggregate savings and consumption.
-Bentzel (1959) shows that, in the case of positive productivity growth, there will
+1 According to the life-cycle theory of savings - developed by Franco Modigliani and Richard Brumberg - there is a connection between specific cohort behavior and aggregate savings and consumption.
+BENTZEL 1959 shows that, in the case of positive productivity growth, there will be a positive correlation between growth and savings due to higher lifetime resources, and therefore savings, of younger cohorts relative to the dissaving of retired cohorts.
+In his Nobel Prize lecture, MODIGLIANI 1986 acknowledges this contribution and names it "the Bentzel effect".